-Supervision and evaluation A scientist active in the field chosen; this may be a teacher from a BW subject.
-If you need help finding a supervisor, contact the course coordinator.
+A scientist active in the field chosen; this may be a teacher from a BW subject.
+If you need help finding a supervisor, then contact Dr. de Craen.

-Proposal Send a short description of the subject, and the name of the supervisor, to the coordinator for approval.
+Send a short description of the subject, and the name of the supervisor, to Dr. de Craen for approval.
 Supervision will also be given by one of the CIS teachers.
 If there is sufficient interest a workshop can be organized.

 The review is to be written during the first semester of the third year.